-Nine specific subtopics within these two broad themes include:
+Ten specific subtopics within these two broad themes include:

-- 1. Formation and termination of the treatment relationship (contracts) - 2.
-Duty to treat (statutory) - 3.
+- 1. Formation and termination of the treatment relationship (contracts, torts) - 2.
+Non-discrimination and duty to treat (statutory) - 3.
 Informed consent (torts, statutory) - 4.
 Privacy and confidentiality (torts, statutory) - 5.
 Medical malpractice (torts, evidence, civil procedure, agency) - 6.
 Hospital liability (torts, agency) - 7.
 Managed care liability and ERISA preemption (torts, agency, statutory) - 8.
-Licensure, accreditation, and certification (statutory, administrative) - 9.
+Licensure, accreditation, and certification (statutory, administrative)

+- 9. Credentialing and peer review - 10.
 Outcome/quality focused payment mechanisms

-Notwithstanding all this specialized substantive content, one might alternatively characterize this Health Law Liability & Quality course as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability (and some regulation) as a means for assuring healthcare quality.
+Notwithstanding all this specialized substantive content, one might alternatively characterize this Health Law Quality & Liability course as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability (and some regulation) as a means for assuring healthcare quality.
 In other words, I have designed this class to prepare you for legal practice regardless of where your professional path takes you.